Clarissa S. Williams

 Clarissa Smith Williams (April 21, 1859 – March 8, 1930) was the sixth Relief Society General President of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1921 to 1928.
-Williams was the first native Utahn to become Relief Society president.
+Williams was the first native of Utah to serve in this role.

 Biography

 Clarissa Smith was born in Salt Lake City, Utah Territory, to Susan West, the seventh wife of LDS Church apostle George A. Smith.

 In 1901, Williams was asked to serve as treasurer of the Relief Society by Bathsheba W. Smith, Smith's first wife.
 Williams served in this position until 1910, when she became the first counselor to president Emmeline B. Wells in the Relief Society general presidency.
-She held this position until 1921, when she was chosen to succeed Wells as president after Wells's death.
-Due to failing health, Williams asked to be released from her calling in 1928 and was succeeded by Louise Y. Robison.
+She held this position until 1921, when she was chosen to succeed Wells as president after teh death of Wells.

+Due to failing health, in 1928, Williams became the first general president to ask to be released from her calling and she was succeeded by Louise Y. Robison.
+At the October general conference of the Relief Society she stated, "You will recollect that it has always been my policy to advocate to you that we do not retain our positions too long, that there are many capable women and that such honor and dignity as comes with positions of this kind, should rotate."

 Williams died of nephritis in Salt Lake City and was buried in the Salt Lake City Cemetery.

-Williams married William N. Williams on July 17, 1877 and was the mother of eleven children (including George Albert, Bathsheba, Lyman, Clarissa, Sarah, Eva, Georgia).
+Williams married William N. Williams on July 17, 1877, and was the mother of eleven children (including George Albert, Bathsheba, Lyman, Clarissa, Sarah, Eva, Georgia).